riverswb/lightning-talk/mechs.md

 * Each switch under the board is individual.

 * switches are composed of: a base, a spring, and a stem

+* Switches come in three variants: linear (consistent variance, quiet), tactile (a non audible bump that occurs when the keystroke has been registered), clicky (an audible click occurs when the stroke has been registered)

+* Cherry makes some of the most popular mechanical switches.
+A benefit of their switches is that the key is actuated before it bottoms out(2mm actuation, 4mm travel), they also have different force requirements for different color keys.